Internal Fire Doors

 Sentry Doors Announces New Partnership with Safehinge Primera, Enhancing Safety Solutions for Healthcare and Education Environments Read more…

 Internal fire doors are an important safety feature designed to contain and prevent fire spread within a building.
-Typically used in residential, commercial, and public properties, these doors help safeguard occupants by providing a barrier that holds back flames and smoke, allowing time for evacuation.
+Typically used in residential, commercial, and public properties, our bespoke internal fire door sets are manufactured to help safeguard occupants by providing a barrier that holds back flames and smoke, allowing time for evacuation.
 Constructed to meet industry standards, internal fire doors must adhere to specific fire resistance ratings, typically ranging from 30 to 120 minutes, depending on the property requirements.

 Whether you’re looking for customised finishes or soundproofing, contact us today – our team is happy to help.